TD-Dan/Sunwai/Full dictionary.baked.md

 Example::   *Sipu **ta** wailu.* = "The system **vibrates/resonates**."

 ### Concept
 *   Refers to action, change, a process, or a dynamic event itself.
-Often requires *le* for clarity as a noun.
+Often requires *LE* for clarity as a noun.

 Example::   *Le **ta** o pene.* = "The **action/process** is good."
 Example::   *Oum o **ta**.* = "Everything is **change/process**."